In a world where people have a lot of choices, the story may be the deciding factor.

 That’s the goal for a brand as well, because those people who connect to a brand’s story on a personal level are well on their way to becoming lifelong customers—or even raving fans.

-A company brand story case study: Spanx
+A company origin story case study: Spanx

 One of my favorite business brand stories is about Sara Blakely.
 Founder of Spanx and the youngest self-made billionaire, Sara is a college acquaintance of mine.
 Much has been written about Sara Blakely, and she (and her brand) has one of my favorite origin stories.
 It works because it’s memorable and truly original.
 I call it her “white pants” story.